paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-093-emergency-energy-conservation.md

   (A) has no emergency conservation plan approved under [section 8512 of this title](./chapter-093-emergency-energy-conservation.md#section-8512); or

-  (B) the President finds has substantially failed to carry out the assurances regarding implementation set forth in the plan approved under [section 8512 of this title](./chapter-093-emergency-energy-conservation.md#section-8512), then the President shall, after consultation with the Governor of such State, make effective in such State all or any part of the standby Federal conservation plan established under subsection (a) of this section for such period or periods as the President determines appropriate to achieve the target in that State.
+  (B) the President finds has substantially failed to carry out the assurances regarding implementation set forth in the plan approved under [section 8512 of this title](./chapter-093-emergency-energy-conservation.md#section-8512), then the President shall, after consultation with the Governor of such State, make effective in such State all or any part of the standby Federal conservation plan established under subsection (a) for such period or periods as the President determines appropriate to achieve the target in that State.

-**(c) Basis for findings** Any finding under subsection (b) of this section shall be accompanied by such information and analysis as is necessary to provide a basis therefor and shall be available to the Congress and the public.
+**(c) Basis for findings** Any finding under subsection (b) shall be accompanied by such information and analysis as is necessary to provide a basis therefor and shall be available to the Congress and the public.

 **(d) Submission of State emergency conservation plan**